adamoachs/SDCardBackup/readme.md

 The terminal will print an array of disk partitions.
 One of these should your external drive.
 If it is not listed, ensure it is formatted with a compatible file system.
 The remaining drives as system partitions, such as boot.
-Update the config consts as follows:
+Using your preferred text editor, open SDCardBackup/config.py and update the config consts as follows:

 `DESTINATION_ROOT_DIRECTORY` - The absolute path of the directory you want photos backed up to.
-This should start with the `mountpoint` property of your external drive, as returned above
+This should start with the `mountpoint` property of your external drive, as returned above, with optional subdirectories

 `DRIVE_BLACK_LIST` - Enter the `mountpoint` property of ALL the disks returned above.
 This will exclude them as a backup option

 `FILE_TYPE_WHITE_LIST` - If you shoot in a file format not included, add the file extension here

+# Shortcut

+Create a .sh file on the desktop with the following commands:

+    cd [path/to/repo]
+    python main.py

 # Use

-1. After plugging in external drive and card, launch `main.py`
+1. After plugging in external drive and card, run the script creating in the Shortcut step
 2. Choose your card from the "Select one" dropdown
+3. Select how many hours worth of photos you want to back up
-3. Click copy.
+4. Click copy.